approov/quickstart-ios-objectivec-nsurlsession/SECRETS-PROTECTION.md

 # Secrets Protection
 You should use this option if you wish to protect access to 3rd party or managed APIs where you are not able to add an Approov token check to the backend.
 This allows client secrets, or API keys, used for access to be protected with Approov.
 Rather than build secrets into an app where they might be reverse engineered, they are only provided at runtime by Approov for apps that are pass Approov attestation.
 This substantially improves your protection and prevents these secrets being abused by attackers.
 Where you are able to modify the backend we recommend you use API Protection for further enhanced flexibility and security.

 This quickstart provides straightforward implementation if the secret is currently supplied in a request header to the API.
-The `ApproovURLSession` class used as a connection is able to automatically substitute in the secret for headers, but only if the app has passed the Approov attestation checks.
+The `ApproovNSURLSession` class used as a connection is able to automatically substitute in the secret for headers, but only if the app has passed the Approov attestation checks.
 If the app fails its checks then you can add a custom [rejection](#handling-rejections) handler.

 These additional steps require access to the [Approov CLI](https://approov.io/docs/latest/approov-cli-tool-reference/), please follow the [Installation](https://approov.io/docs/latest/approov-installation/) instructions.